-- will be deemed ineligible for 20 calendar days beginning at the start of the next contest date (for athletics), or 20 calendar days of their next extra curricular activity. - will be deemed ineligible for 4 weeks if the same class is failed for 2 quarters in a row. - 8th grade students participating in High School Summer sports (baseball/softball) who fail 4th quarter classes will follow the Iowa Scholarship Rule for their ineligibility period.
-(See HS Academic Requirements)
+- will be deemed ineligible for 30 calendar days beginning at the start of second semester for 1st semester failures - will be deemed ineligible for 4 weeks at the completion of second semester for 2nd semester failures. - 8th grade students participating in High School Summer sports (baseball/softball) who fail 4th quarter classes will also be ineligible for a period of 4 weeks.